The New Truth

 By Eliot Coleman

-The Peckham staff were trying to discover the laws of health rather than merely offering remedial treatments for sickness.
-The two British medical researchers who led the Peckham Experiment, Scott Williamson and Innes Pearse, proposed in Science, Synthesis and Sanity (1966) to name the new science “ETHOLOGY”, which they defined as “the study of that state of order and ease forming the background against which disorder and disease become manifest . . . we need knowledge of how to cultivate order, even to a greater extent than knowledge of how to cure and prevent dis-order. . . how lost health can be patched and palliated [the study of pathology] presents a different challenge to the scientist from how health can be cultivated – grown – within the dictates of bionomic order.
+The Peckham staff were trying to discover ways of creating health rather than merely offering remedial treatments for sickness.
+The two British medical researchers who led the Center, Scott Williamson and Innes Pearse, proposed in their book Science, Synthesis and Sanity (1966) to name the new science “ETHOLOGY”, which they defined as “the study of that state of order and ease forming the background against which disorder and disease become manifest . . . we need knowledge of how to cultivate order, even to a greater extent than knowledge of how to cure and prevent dis-order. . . health is a process: not a state. . . how lost health can be patched and palliated [the study of pathology] presents a different challenge to the scientist from how health can be cultivated [the study of ethology] within the dictates of bionomic order.
 These two aspects – pathology and ethology – involve two different scientific adventures.”

-Successful organic farmers have been described as possessing “a profound intellectual reverence for the soil.”
-Given the importance of the soil micro-biome for plant health coupled with the role of the associated human micro-biome in human health, “a profound intellectual reverence for the soil” would seem to be an obvious starting point in developing the new science of Human Ethology.
+The latter of those two scientific adventures, “ethology” (my 1980 edition of Webster’s New World Dictionary defines the word as “the scientific study of the characteristic behavior patterns of animals”), is a logical extension to human health of the revolutionary ideas about cultivating plant health practiced, and popularized, by the European organic farming pioneers.
+Organic farmers have been described as possessing “a profound intellectual reverence for the soil.”
+Given the importance of the newly appreciated soil micro-biome for plant health coupled with the role of the closely associated human micro-biome for human health, “a profound intellectual reverence for the soil” would seem to be an obvious starting point in developing the new science of Human Ethology.